momalab/e3/README.md

 ## Quick gentle introduction

+Examples for the following text are provided in `src/user/readme`.
+Windows commands are given in the `.sh` files in the readme examples.

 ### Simple code, quick overview

 The following program is an example of E3 program multiplying two numbers: